 Without a radioactive source, the meter reading settles to 50 mV and placing the lantern mantle on the foil gives a reading of just under 150 mV.
 The reading is lower because the foil is blocking a significant amount of the radiation from the mantle.

 This simple circuit has serious limitations.
 It is extremely sensitive to the ambient temperature and a slight warming will cause a large increase in the zero reading and the gain.
 A modern small-signal transistor should be chosen since older or larger die transistors will probably exhibit too much leakage current.
-Despite these limitations, the simple circuit can be used for sensing unusually high radiation levels, observing sudden changes as when bringing a radioactive item near the chamber window or even for making functional but silly gadgets simply for the entertainment value!
-Seeing such a simply chamber work so well can provide the motivation to build a more sophisticated circuit, too.
+Despite these limitations, the simple circuit can be used for sensing unusually high radiation levels, observing sudden changes as when bringing a radioactive item near the chamber window.

 The single Darlington circuit could use more gain for detecting weaker sources, but simply adding another transistor exacerbates the temperature drift problem.
 By building a differential amplifier with one side not connected, a temperature-compensated circuit results: